 If the test drive goes well and you are considering employment, most expats will agree to a 3-day to one-week trial employment and have him come to work on this basis so they can evaluate other aspects of his work before agreeing to full employment.
 This gives the employer a chance to see how he performs in other duties that make up a large part of his job.
 You can see if he comes to work on time, checks the overall condition of the car, washes the exterior and cleans the interior of the car to your satisfaction, generally knows how to get to the destinations that you want to go to, responds to the car call within a reasonable amount of time and of course his general driving habits.
 These things cannot be evaluated in a verbal interview or during a high-pressure test drive.

 You should be concerned and ask about the driver's vision and whether or not he uses glasses.
 Some drivers have impaired night vision.
 Some drivers already use glasses, but their prescription may need to be updated.
 If you are at all unsure and suspect he may have eyesight problems, have him take an eye test and ask to see the results.
-If it is discovered that he needs glasses you might consider buying them for him or make an arrangement that he pay the amount or a portion of the total back with deductions from his salary.
+If it is discovered that your office driver needs glasses, it is likely that his insurance will cover the cost of the glasses.
+If that is not the case, you might consider buying the glasses for him.
+Most expat employers will make an arrangement that the driver pay the amount or a portion of the total back with deductions from his salary.

 Salary should be discussed but not finalized until you have had a chance to evaluate his driving capabilities and work habits.
-An English-speaking driver generally has a higher salaries than a non-English speaking driver does.
+An English-speaking driver generally has higher salaries than a non-English speaking driver does.
 For an idea of what most expats pay their drivers, please refer to the salary survey results.
-Some people prefer not to have an English-speaking driver as this forces them to learn Bahasa Indonesia even if it is just for basic directions and instructions.
+Some people prefer not to have an English-speaking driver as this lets them discuss personal issues in the car or forces them to learn Bahasa Indonesia even if it is just for basic directions and instructions.
 Some expats enjoy practicing their Bahasa with their driver and other household staff.
-Get a copy of AWA's Words and Phrases to learn basic vocabulary related to talking with your driver.

 Responsibilities of a Driver